 \subsection{Direct Preference Optimization (DPO)}

-The DPO \citep{rafailov2023direct} procedure is a form of offline RLHF which avoids issues in previous policy optimization algorithms like PPO \citep{schulman2017proximal} by identifying a mapping (and reparametrization) between language model policies and reward functions that enables training LMs to satisfy human preferences directly without using RL or even doing reward model fitting.
+The DPO \cite{rafailov2023direct} procedure is a form of offline RLHF which avoids training a reward model by identifying a mapping (and reparametrization) between language model policies and reward functions that enables training language models to satisfy human preferences directly.
 That is, DPO uses the following policy objective One can arrive at this policy objective by observing that the objective in the RL fine-tuning phase has a closed form solution of the form

 where $Z(x) = \sum_{a \in \mathcal{A}} \pi_{\mathrm{SFT}} \left( a \mid x \right) \exp \left( \frac{1}{\beta} r_{\phi}(x, a) \right)$ is the partition function.
 Taking logs and moving terms around, we get